hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 # Run FastQC on all trimmed files
 echo "Running FastQC..."

-mkdir -p ../results/fastqc_trimmed_reads
 fastqc -t 6 ../trimmed_fastq/*.fq

 ```

-We slipped in a new argument in the `mkdir` command.
-The argument `-p` essentially means to create the directory if it does not already exist but do not overwrite it if it does exist.

 We can transfer the FastQC reports to our machine to make sure the trimming improved the quality of our reads without removing too many of them.